-The increase in research and development expenses was due to acceleration and development of CT X-ray tubes and digital detectors, and includes approximately \$2.7 million related to the acquired PKI Imaging business.
-We are committed to investing in the business to support long-term growth and believe long-term research and development expenses of approximately 8% to 9% of annual revenues is the appropriate range that will allow us to continue to innovate and bring new products to market for our global OEM customers.
+We are committed to investing in the business to support long-term growth and believe long-term research and development expenses of approximately 8% to 10% of annual revenues is the appropriate range that will allow us to innovate and bring new products to market for our global OEM customers.
+Research and development costs for the first quarter of 2019 decreased to 10% of revenues due to less prototype material costs for digital detectors.